 Avoid dog parks and kennels

-While your pet has a UTI, they’re immune system is working extra hard to fight it off which means they aren’t at their most fit to take on any more health issues.
-UTIs aren’t infectious, but other diseases and illnesses are and they could be easily picked up while surrounded by other dogs.
-Gaining another illness while recovering from a UTI could put a serious strain on your dog’s body and is best avoided.
+While your pet has a UTI, the dog's immune system is weakened and is working extra hard to fight off the disease, which means they aren’t at their most fit to take on any more health issues (31).

 Avoid excessive exercise

-Like with cases of many other health issues, long play times in the park or back yard should be shortened as the dog's health is restored.
-These only serve to further dehydrate your pup, no matter how fun they are.
-Straining excise also weakens the dog's immune system and your pet needs it to be in top shape, so take some time off.
+Like with cases of many other health issues, long play times in the park or backyard should be shortened until the dog's health is restored.
+Strenuous exercise only serve to further dehydrate your pup, no matter how fun they are.
+It also weakens the dog's immune system and your pet needs it to be in top shape, so take some time off.

-While you should do this for your pet’s health already, it’s particularly important to pay attention to how much sugar your dog consumes while they recover.
-Sugars, whether they’re from carb-loaded doggie treats or table scraps, will only serve to grow the infection by feeding the bacteria.
+While you should do this for your pet’s health already, it’s particularly important to pay attention to how much sugar your dog consumes while they recover from UTI.
+Sugars, whether they’re from carb-loaded dog treats or table scraps, will only serve to grow the infection by feeding the bacteria (32).

-Instead of artificial sugary treats, opt for nutrient rich foods, such as bone broth, dog-safe vegetables, lean and hearty proteins like shredded chicken or turkey.
-You can mix these together with pureed pumpkin and coconut oil to create a delicious and notorious goulash of sorts.
-Pumpkin is especially great for the dog's digestive health, while coconut oil is a natural antibiotic and anti-inflammatory for urinary tract infection in dogs.
+Instead of artificial sugary treats, opt for single-ingredient healthy treats or nutrient rich foods like chicken broth for hydration, dog-safe vegetables, lean and hearty proteins like shredded chicken or turkey.
+Mix these with pureed pumpkin and coconut oil to create a healthy goulash.
+Pumpkin is especially great for the dog's digestive health, while coconut oil is a natural antiseptic and anti-inflammatory for urinary tract infection in dogs.